 This was the first indoor theatre built on the site adjacent to The Hillsboro Drive-In Theatre.
 Construction began on this new 1,000 seat theatre in 1969.
 The building was constructed on the former children’s playground just below the front of the drive-in screen.
 The drive-in remained open while the building was under construction.
 I remember going several times during this period, and each time I could see the building taking more and more shape as the foundation was layed, the steel beams erected, the walls and roof went up, and finishing touches were completed on the exterior.
 As the building was nearing completion the drive-in closed for a few days while a new 100' wide steel screen was erected, and a new projection booth was constructed behind and above the roof of the concessions building.
 The drive-in was then renamed The Hillsboro II Drive-In.
-It reopened a few days before the indoor theatre’s grand opening.
+It reopened a few days before the indoor theatre’s grand opening on November 20, 1969.

 Searchlights probed the skies as the Grand Opening of The Hillsboro I Rocking Chair Theatre took place on Thursday evening, November 20, 1969 at 7:30 PM.
 I still have the Tampa Tribune’s opening day ad which reads: ‘tonight Hillsboro I joins Hillsboro II bringing to Tampa the most unique theatre arrangement in the country…two complete ultra-new theatres in one entertainment complex…an indoor theatre and an outdoor-in-a-car theatre.’